 |Intangible Assets and Goodwill||

-The Company accounts for intangible assets and goodwill in accordance with ASC 350.
-Goodwill and Other Intangible Assets, whereby the Company periodically tests its intangible assets for impairment.
-On an annual basis, and when there is reason to believe that their values have been diminished or impaired, these assets are tested for impairment, and write-downs will be included in results from operations.
+Goodwill and Other Intangible Assets are evaluated on an annual basis.
+If there is reason to believe that their values have been diminished or impaired.
+Write-downs, if any, will be included in results from operations.

-The identifiable intangible assets acquired and their carrying value at October 31, 2010 and 2009 is:
+The identifiable intangible assets acquired and their carrying value as of October 31, 2017 and 2016, are as follows:

-Estimated annual future amortization expense as of October 31, 2010 is as follows:
+Future estimated annual amortization expenses as of October 31, 2017 as follows:

-Based on these evaluations, the fair value of goodwill exceeds its Carrying book value.
+Based on these evaluations, the fair value of goodwill exceeds its carrying value.
 As such no impairment was recorded by management.